The skin-specific proteome

 Protein expression of genes elevated in skin

-In-depth analysis of the elevated genes in skin using antibody-based protein profiling allowed us to create a portrait of where these proteins are expressed with regards to keratinocytes in different layers of the epidermis, e.g. stratum basale, stratum spinosum, stratum granulosum and stratum corneum, and other specific cell types present in the skin, e.g. melanocytes and Langerhans cells.
+In-depth analysis of the genes elevated in skin, using antibody-based protein profiling, allowed us to visualize the expression patterns of the corresponding proteins within skin tissue.
+Proteins specific for the keratinocytes in different layers of the epidermis, e.g. stratum basale, stratum spinosum, stratum granulosum and stratum corneum, and other specific cell types present in the skin, e.g. melanocytes and Langerhans cells are shown below.

 Proteins specifically expressed in stratum basale

 The stratum basale is the innermost single cell layer residing on the basement membrane that separates the epidermis from the underlying dermis.
 The basal layer contains epidermal stem cells and is the location for proliferation and renewal of keratinocytes.
 In addition to keratinocytes, melanocytes are also present in the basal layer.
 Proteins expressed in the basal layer include COL17A1 and TP73.

 Stratum spinosum is the layer in which post-mitotic keratinocytes are concurrently "pushed" towards the skin surface and differentiate.
 Squamous differentiation in skin involves keratinization, an active process that includes both morphological and biochemical differentiation centered on the generation of keratin proteins that aggregate together and provide strong connections between the keratinocytes through desmosomes.
 Examples of proteins expressed in the stratum spinosum include KRT10 and CASP14.